lolwww/charm-nats-k8s/README.md

 What is needed before this charm could be considered complete and production ready:

-1.
+1. Add tests with pytest-operator for maintainability
-2. Add tests with pytest-operator for maintainability
+2. Add TLS scenario through relation with easyrsa